pbuterba/pygroupmeapi/README.md

 + `sent_after` - *Optional*.
 A string representing a date and time, formatted either as "MM/dd/yyyy" or "MM/dd/yyyy hh:mm:ss".
 If the former, a time of 00:00:00 is assumed.
 If this parameter is specified, only messages sent sent AT or AFTER the specified time will be returned.
 + `keyword` - *Optional*.
 A string of text.
 If specified, only messages containing this string of text will be returned.
 + `before` - *Optional*.
-An integer representing the number of messages appearing in a group chonologically immediately BEFORE each message matching the search criteria, that should be returned, even if these messages do not match the search criteria.
+An integer representing the number of messages appearing in a chat chonologically immediately BEFORE each message matching the search criteria, that should be returned, even if these messages do not match the search criteria.
 Most effective when paired with the `keyword` parameter, to fetch the context immediately proceeding a message containing the keyword text.
 + `after` - *Optional*.
-An integer representing the number of messages appearing in a group chonologically immediately AFTER each message matching the search criteria, that should be returned, even if these messages do not match the search criteria.
+An integer representing the number of messages appearing in a chat chonologically immediately AFTER each message matching the search criteria, that should be returned, even if these messages do not match the search criteria.
 Most effective when paired with the `keyword` parameter, to fetch the context immediately following a message containing the keyword text.
 + `limit` - *Optional*.
 An integer representing the maximum number of messages to be returned by the function.
 Defaults to -1 which is interpreted as no limit.
 If more messages would